 Nedra doing the measuring.
 It takes about 40, 4 cup scoops to feel both the top and bottom.
 Now that's alot of beads.

-Here's my finished wonderbox.
-Isn't she a cutie?
-So simple to make, it only took about an hour and a half from start to finish.
-Now that's the kind of sewing I like to do.
 This box will hold large bowls, lots of small bowls, gallons of milk, casserole dishes or just about anything you want to keep cold or hot.
 If you want to see more on this fun project you can visit this website, www.iwillprepare.com.
 I think this is a must class at the Corn Wagon.
 Thanks to Nedra for sharing this unique fun project.